The Few, The Proud…Bea Arthur? 15 Surprising Celebrity Marines

 7. Ed McMahon

 The world’s most famous sidekick grew up with a different ambition in mind: He had long dreamed of being a fighter pilot.
-He enlisted in the Marines during WWII, serving for 23 years, primarily as a reservist, before retiring as a Corporal in 1966.
+He enlisted in the Marines during WWII, serving for 23 years, primarily as a reservist, before retiring as a Colonel in 1966.

 8. Don Imus